biotope/biotope-element/docs/migration.md

 ## `onPropsChanged` hook removal

-TLDR: `onPropsChanged` was removed - uou can use `attributeChangedCallback` to do the same thing.
+TLDR: `onPropsChanged` was removed - you can use `attributeChangedCallback` to do the same thing.

 v3 code:
 ```javascript